 Plan includes

 Plan includes

-For new ents
+For new includes

-developments to
+for new

-include open to
+include opents to

-people who
+to people who

 the and work in

 also introduces

 that incentivize

 Spaces, open

-to people who

-the holding.
-It

-new programs

 public open to

 community

 community facilities like community

 TRANSIT PROXIMITY

 The Downtown Plan is designed to accommodate approximately 80% of its new residents and employees close to transit.
 This means that it will be convenient for a majority of people to hop on a bus or train and to get to work, school, parks and other daily needs.
 The Plan also works to provide easy access to health care, food and open spaces.
 Allowing a mix of uses will shorten the distance between these uses, making it more attractive for people to walk or bike to access these amenities.